 “The Commission shall assure that the guidelines reflect the general appropriateness of imposing a lower sentence than would otherwise be imposed, including a sentence that is lower than that established by statute as a minimum sentence, to take into account a defendant’s substantial assistance in the investigation or prosecution of another person who has committed an offense.”

 The Sentencing Commission carried out the mandate of section 994(n) by adopting Section 5K1.1 of the Sentencing Guidelines.
+Section 5K1.1 provides that,

 “Upon motion of the government stating that the defendant has provided substantial assistance in the investigation or prosecution of another person who has committed an offense, the court may depart from the guidelines.”

-Subsection (a) of 5K1.1 lists several non-exclusive factors that may be considered by the court in determining whether and to what extent a departure is merited.
+Subsection (a) of 5K1.1 lists several nonexclusive factors that may be considered by the court in determining whether and to what extent a departure is merited.

-If we were to accept the government's position, that 5K1.1 and 3553(e) create two separate grounds for a motion based upon a defendant's substantial assistance, we would have to find that Congress intended to vest with the prosecutor not only the authority to make the motion, but also the authority to set the parameters of the court's discretion.
+If we were to accept the government’s position, that 5K1.1 and 3553(e) create two separate grounds for a motion based upon a defendant’s substantial assistance, we would have to find that Congress intended to vest with the prosecutor not only the authority to make the motion, but also the authority to set the parameters of the court’s discretion.
 There is nothing in the legislative history, nor in the language of section 3553 or section 994 that suggests such a result.
-Thus, we reject the government's argument that this statutory scheme ultimately gives the prosecutor the power not only to notify the court of a defendant's substantial assistance, but to limit the judge's discretion to set the sentence by choosing to file its motion under 5K1.1 rather than Sec.
-3553(e).
+Thus, we reject the government’s argument that this statutory scheme ultimately gives the prosecutor the power not only to notify the court of a defendant’s substantial assistance, but to limit the judge's discretion to set the sentence by choosing to file its motion under 5K1.1 rather than § 3553(e).

 Unlike section 3553(e), the last clause in the opening paragraph to 5K1.1 refers specifically to departure from the guidelines, rather than a reduction below a statutory minimum.
-However, Application Notes 1 and 2 and the Background Commentary refer broadly to "sentencing reduction."
-While the Application Notes are silent as to the relationship among section 5K1.1 and the two statutory provisions upon which it is based, Application Note 1 provides: "Under circumstances set forth in 18 U.S.C.
-Sec.
-3553(e) and 28 U.S.C.
-Sec.
-994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutorily required minimum sentence."
+However, Application Notes 1 and 2 and the Background Commentary refer broadly to “sentencing reduction.”
+While the Application Notes are silent as to the relationship among section 5K1.1 and the two statutory provisions upon which it is based, Application Note 1 provides: “Under circumstances set forth in 18 U.S.C. § 3553(e) and 28 U.S.C. § 994(n), as amended, substantial assistance in the investigation or prosecution of another person who has committed an offense may justify a sentence below a statutorily required minimum sentence.”
 Further, the background commentary directs the sentencing judge to state his reasons for reducing a sentence, based upon 18 U.S.C.
-3553(c).4
+3553(c).
+4

-Thus, although 5K1.1 speaks initially in terms of "departures" from the guidelines, section 994(n) and the Application Notes to 5K1.1 refer more generically to "sentence reductions" and specifically refer to reductions below the statutory minimum as provided by 3553(e).
-In light of the substantial cross references between 5K1.1, 3553(e) and 994(n), we conclude that 994(n) and 5K1.1 do not create a separate ground for a motion for reduction below the guidelines exclusive of 3553(e)'s provision for reduction below the statutory minimum.
-Rather, 5K1.1 implements the directive of 994(n) and 3553(e), and all three provisions must be read together in order to determine the appropriateness of a sentence reduction and the extent of any departure.
+Thus, although 5K1.1 speaks initially in terms of “departures” from the guidelines, section 994(n) and the Application Notes to 5K1.1 refer more generically to “sentence reductions” and specifically refer to reductions below the statutory minimum as provided by 3553(e).
+In light of the substantial cross references between 5K1.-1, 3553(e) and 994(n), we conclude that 994(n) and 5K1.1 do not create a separate ground for a motion for reduction below the guidelines exclusive of 3553(e)’s provision for reduction below the statutory minimum.
+Rather, 5K1.1 implements the directive of 994(n) and 3553(e), and all three provisions must be read together in order to determine the appropriateness of a sen *715 tence reduction and the extent of any departure.

-It is with this limited task in mind that our concerns regarding the scope of the government's power come into play.
-Once the motion is made by the government, a transfer of discretion regarding the range of departure could well frustrate Congress' goal of eliminating sentencing disparity given the absence of appellate review over the prosecutor's activity.
-See United States v.
-Chotas, 913 F.2d 897, 905 (11th Cir.1990) (Clark, Circuit Judge, concurring in part and dissenting in part on the efficacy of strictly limiting a 5K1.1 departure to a motion from the government).
-As one witness noted during congressional oversight hearings:
+It is with this limited task in mind that our concerns regarding the scope of the government’s power come into play.
+Once the motion is made by the government, a transfer of discretion regarding the range of departure could well frustrate Congress’ goal of eliminating sentencing disparity given the absence of appellate review over the prosecutor’s activity.

 “In the judicial area every decision is subject to review.
 Every decision rendered must be grounded on articulated facts and legal theories stated on the open record.
 An error in either regard is subject to appeal and reversal.
 When the decision is made by the prosecutor, there is no public proceeding, there are no enunciated facts, and legal theories become irrelevant.
 Whatever the decision, it is absolutely unreviewable.
 No matter how wrong, it cannot be corrected.”